jamestelcide/LemonAutomotives/README.md

 * Thourough Unit Tests.

 # Technologies Used
-* ASP.NET Core 8 MVC:
+* ASP.NET Core 8 MVC: ensured a clean and maintainable architecture with controllers, views, and models.
 * Entity Framework Core: Set up and managed a SQL Server database with migrations.
 * xUnit: Wrote unit tests to ensure reliability of the Web API logic.
+* Bootstrap: responsive and modern front-end design, creating a user-friendly interface that adapts to different screen sizes and devices.

 # Getting Started
 Prerequisites